-When harmful bacteria enters the mouth and causes a significant infection, pus will form around the infection as a response from our bodies.
+When harmful bacteria enter the mouth and cause a significant infection, pus will form around the infection as a response from our bodies.
 When the pus can’t get out, an abscess forms so that the bacteria won’t emerge and spread to cause harm to the rest of our bodies.

 When an abscess occurs in a tooth, it’s known as a periapical abscess, as opposed to a periodontal abscess, which occurs when an abscess forms in the gums.
 An abscess can be quite painful and can lead to more significant problems if not treated promptly by a dentist.